ThomasThelen/sdtl-provone/README.md

 3. provone:Workflow

 For each script,
-1. Create a `provone:Program` that represents the collection of `provone:Program` objects within
+1. Create a top level `provone:Program` that represents the script-level program
-2. Create a `provone:Workflow` object if one doesn't already exist
+2. Create a `provone:Workflow` object if one doesn't already exist.
+This represents a collection of scripts
 3. Connect the `provone:Workflow` to the new `provone:program` with
    `provone:hasSubProgram`